Usage

 is used to compute the TTL of transmitted packets which is the

 product of this value and of the transmit delay.
-The default
+The valid

 configure [ports ethX [,…]] lldp status rx-and-tx | rx-only |